mithril-security/bastionlab/docs/getting-started/quick-start.md

 ## Installing BastionAI Server

-You can find out how to install and deploy BastionAI server right [here](../deployment/on_premise.md).
+To make use of the BastionAI Client, you'll need to deploy an instance of the BastionAI server.
+Find out how to install it and deploy it on-premise right [here](../deployment/on_premise.md).